denten-books/plain-text/5-sign.md

 cannot help but be carried away by the fluency of the prose and by the sheer audacity of the project.

-Engelbart's research into intellect augmentation creates tools that augment research.
-In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart describes the methodology employed by his lab as "bootstrapping."
-Bootstrapping for Engelbart involves the recursive strategy of "developing tools and techniques" to develop better tools and techniques.
-The "tangible product" of such an activity is "a constantly improving augmentation system for use in developing and studying augmentation systems."
-It is an appealing vision, but only as long as it remains recursive.
+Engelbart's research into intellect augmentation created tools that augment research.
+In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart described the methodology employed by his lab as "bootstrapping."
+Bootstrapping for Engelbart involved the recursive strategy of "developing tools and techniques" to develop better tools and techniques.
+The "tangible product" of such an activity was "a constantly improving augmentation system for use in developing and studying augmentation systems."
+It is an appealing vision, but only as long as it remained recursive.
 The lab benefits from creating its own tools and methods.
-Engelbart also believes that tools and methods emanating from his research have a more universal appeal.
-He hopes that his system "can be transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."
+But Engelbart also hoped that his system could be "transferred---as a whole or by pieces of concept, principle and technique---to help others develop augmentation systems for many other disciplines and activities."
 Undoubtedly, Engelbart's ideas about intellect augmentation have had a broad impact on knowledge work across disciplines.
-However, Engelbart's vision loses the property of self determination in the transfer.
-It no longer involves a community pulling itself by the bootstraps.
-Rather it is augmentation enforced from without, adhering to values and principles no longer comprehensible to the entity being augmented.
+However, Engelbart's vision loses the property of self determination in the transfer outside of the narrow confines of his lab.
+At large, it no longer involved a community pulling itself by the bootstraps.
+Rather it became augmentation enforced from without, adhering to values and principles no longer comprehensible to the entity being augmented.

 Contemporary word processors enable us to drag and drop passages with unprecedented facility.
 But readers and writers hardly comprise a